Migrate JSON data from OSS to MaxCompute

 create table mqdata (mq_data string);

-8. In the Confirm dialog box, click Confirm.
+8. In the Confirm operation dialog box, click Confirm.

-9. After the table schema is generated, in the General section, enter a Display Name for the table, and click Commit to Development Environment and Commit to Production Environment.
+9. After the table schema is generated, go to the General section, enter a Display Name for the table, and then click Commit to Development Environment and Commit to Production Environment.

 Note

-If you are using a workspace in basic mode, click only Commit to Production Environment.
+If you are using a workspace in basic mode, you need to click only Commit to Production Environment.

 1. Go to the data analytics page.
 Right-click the specified workflow and choose Create Node > Data Integration > Offline synchronization.